rocketacademy/marketing-website/src/pages/faq/index.md

         1. Rocket’s past students received offers from companies such as GovTech, Ninja Van, Xfers, 99.co, Glints, and more.

-        2. Rocket’s Coding Bootcamp is longer, comprehensively covering topics in frontend, backend, cloud, and algorithms that other coding bootcamps typically skim over, resulting in a more standout portfolio.
+        2. Rocket’s Coding Bootcamp comprehensively covers topics in frontend, backend, cloud, and algorithms that other coding bootcamps typically skim over, resulting in a more standout portfolio.

         3. Rocket’s Coding Bootcamp only accepts top students, guaranteeing a strong network of classmates and alumni.
     - question: Why choose Rocket over university or polytechnic courses?